 Camping at Haliburton Forest can only occur on designated sites.
 Campsites are awarded on a first-come-first-serve basis.
 Advance reservations are required.
 In order to accommodate longer stays a minimum weekly occupation is required for some sites.

-The fee for site occupancy is $17 per night.
+The fee for site occupancy is $49 per night which covers the campsite and 2 adults.
+Each additional adult will be $16/day.
 Early booking is advised.
-This fee is ADDITIONAL to the summer property permit fee of $ 15 per adult per day as referred to above.
 These fees are subject to all applicable taxes.

 The general camping season runs from mid May to Thanksgiving.
 Public access is prohibited during hunting season in the fall.

 Especially during July and August, advance reservations prior to arrival are essential.
-A non refundable deposit of $15.00 will be requested with every booking.
+A non refundable deposit of $25.00 per night will be requested with every booking.
 Guests are responsible for payment for all dates booked and there will be no refund for early departure.
 For information regarding rates and rental equipment please see our Reservations page.

 Camping is only one of the exciting outdoor activities offered at Haliburton Forest.
 Some of the other activities include: mountain biking, fishing, canoeing, hiking, birding, orienteering, outdoor education, astronomy and much more.
 Information material and maps for specific activities are available upon request.